bejminliou/phys4d-labs/6 | Frank Hertz/6.typ

 K_e = 1e \cdot c
 `)

-$K_e$ represents the excitaiton in energy in electron-volts.
+$K_e$ represents the excitation in energy in electron-volts.
 Mismatch between experimental and expected values for $K_e$ may occur due to the atom's cross-section (odds of interacting with an electron).
 At the energies examined in the original Frank-Hertz experiment, the cross-sections for the 4.9eV excitation are about ten times larger than those of the 4.7eV excitation.
 Thus, there is a greater likelihood of electrons achieving the 4.9eV inelastic collision as opposed to the 4.7eV counterpart.

 = 3.
 Experiment